About the firm

 Having primarily represented employees for most of his practice, generally at the expense of the recruiting firm, Mr. Dalziel has recently begun to even out the balance of his covenant practice, and is now in some cases representing employers enforcing their agreements under the new, more employer-friendly law, as well as employees and other obligees of these agreements.
 Dalziel Law Firm's experience on the employee side of restrictive covenants is of great benefit to clients who want to enforce covenants.
 Dalziel Law Firm has a treasure trove of pleadings and motions and briefs filed by Mr. Dalziel and by many other attorneys in the small circle of restrictive covenant lawyers in the Atlanta area.
 Therefore, if your TRO case is really an emergency, no law firm can respond faster with effective advocacy on your behalf, sometimes even using opposing counsel's arguments in previous cases against them.

 More important than all of the above, when a transition is planned, Mr. Dalziel is able to provide opinions as to the enforceability of the covenants at issue and methods of compliance with covenants.
 This transition planning has helped dozens of Mr. Dalziel's clients avoid suit altogether but still transfer their customer relationships.

 Dalziel Law Firm has extensive experience in the trade secret and electronic discovery issues which arise in employee transition cases, as well.
-And, based on Mr. Dalziel's experience, even when the employee who has departed did not have a contract, he has made effective use of breach of fiduciary duty claims, conversion claims and trades secret claims when he has represented the employer.
+And, based on Mr. Dalziel's experience, he offers employers potential remedies even when the former employee did not have a contract.
+The Dalziel Law Firm has pursued successfully breach of fiduciary duty claims, conversion claims and trades secret claims on behalf of the former employer.